MicrosoftLearning/mslearn-databricks/Instructions/Exercises/02-Use-Spark-in-Azure-Databricks.md

     wget -O /dbfs/spark_lab/2021.csv https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/2021.csv
     ```

 1. Use the **&#9656; Run Cell** menu option at the top-right of the following cell to run it.
-Then Wait for the Spark job run by the code to complete.
+Then wait for the Spark job run by the code to complete.

 ### Query data in files